Compare Playwright HTML Report vs TestDino. See how TestDino adds a managed dashboard, inline traces, AI failure classification, and an MCP Server.

 There is no AI in Playwright's HTML Reporter.
 Flaky tests are detected within a single run when a test fails and passes on retry, but there is no failure categorization, no pattern analysis, and no cross-run flakiness detection.

-debug_testcase, and rank flaky tests through list_testcase from the IDE.There is no MCP Server in Playwright HTML Report.
+debug_testcase, and file the Jira or Linear ticket without leaving the IDE.There is no MCP Server in Playwright HTML Report.
 The static HTML output is meant for human consumption rather than programmatic agent access.

-Playwright's shard merging via the blob reporter is excellent, but selective rerun of failed tests from previous runs, GitHub status checks that block merges, and branch-regex environment mapping aren't built into the HTML report workflow.
+Playwright's shard merging via the blob reporter is excellent, but GitHub status checks that block merges and branch-regex environment mapping aren't built into the HTML report workflow.

 Test management isn't part of Playwright's HTML Report.
 There is no built-in integration for Jira or Slack.